axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/doc/functions/Compile.md

 Compile(list-of-arguments}, expression)
 ```

-> compile the `expression` into a Java function, which has the arguments defined in `list-of-arguments` and return the compile result in an `CompiledFunction` expression.
-You have to run Symja from a Java Development Kit (JDK) to compile to Java binary code.
+> compile the `expression` into a Java function, which has the arguments defined in `list-of-arguments` and return the compiled result in an `CompiledFunction` expression.

 ### Examples